Atkana/Dwarf-Fortress-Mods/README.md

 See help entry for usage.

 **Important Note:** Requires `script-data` to be installed.
 If it's not already part of DFhack, you can find a copy on this repo in the `Other` folder.

+## auto-cannibalism
+A workaround / fix that runs in the background that allows entities who should otherwise be able to, to eat sapient creatures / use their parts (currently Dwarf Fortress is bugged and doesn't allow it).
+It can also be used to allow non-sapient-eaters to butcher the corpses of their dead animals (again, another Dwarf Fortress bug), if willing to live with the side-effects of the script's workarounds.

+See help entry for usage and info.